-There are many operations in linear algebra that are very similar to the well-known operations from conventional algebra, such as addition, subtraction, and scaling.
-There are also additional operations such as matrix multiplication and inversion which to some extent mirror the algebraic properties of their conventional counterparts, while being calculated in a way that is fundamentally more complex.
+There are many matrix operations that are very similar to the well-known operations from conventional algebra, such as addition, subtraction, and scaling.
+Additionally, although matrix multiplication is fundamentally more complex than its conventional counterpart, it does still, to some extent, mirror some of the algebraic properties of the original.

-One operation that is central to both conventional algebra and linear algebra is that of exponentiation, which is usually referred to as taking the “power” of a number or matrix.
-In conventional algebra, it is possible to take any number and raise it to a power , giving .
-It does not matter whether and are zero, nonzero, integer, noninteger, rational, irrational, or complex as the output can always be calculated.
-The same is not true in linear algebra, where a matrix cannot always be exponentiated.
-For example, as we will shortly see, it is not possible to exponentiate a nonsquare matrix because the operation will not be well defined.
-As another example, we cannot raise to the power or any other negative power unless the matrix inverse is known to exist, which is only possible for square matrices with a nonzero determinant.
-These are just two of the exceptions for dealing with exponentiation in linear algebra, which we now define more rigorously.
+One operation that is central to both conventional algebra and algebra using matrices is that of exponentiation, which is usually referred to as taking the power of a number or matrix.
+In conventional algebra, it is possible to take almost any number and raise it to a power , giving .
+With the exception of taking zero to a negative power, it does not matter whether or is zero, nonzero, integer, noninteger, rational, irrational, or complex as the output can always be calculated.
+The same is not true when working with matrices, where a matrix cannot always be exponentiated.
+In order to best outline these potential complications, let us first define the simplest form of matrix exponentiation: squaring a matrix.

-To calculate the matrix , we are multiplying the matrix by itself.
-In other words, we could write
+To calculate matrix , we are multiplying the matrix by itself.
+In other words, we have

 For write as a multiple of .

 Before attempting to write as a multiple of , we need to calculate itself.
 Completing the necessary matrix multiplication gives

 The output matrix is the same as the original matrix , except every entry has been multiplied by .
 We hence find that can be written in terms of itself by the expression .